Northwest Orient Airlines Flight 6231: Crew

 The aircraft had three crewmembers on board.
 Captain John B. Lagorio, age 35, had worked for Northwest for almost nine years.
 He had just under 7,500 flying hours flying experience, with just under 2,000 hours total time flying the Boeing 727.
 The first officer, Walter A. Zadra, 32, had been working for Northwest for almost seven years.
 He had about 4,700 hours flying experience, of which two-thirds was as a second officer (flight engineer).
 His Boeing 727 experience amounted to about 1,250 hours, but only 46 of that was as a pilot – the other 1,200 hours experience was as a flight engineer.
 The second officer, James F. Cox, 33, had been with the airline for almost six years and had 1,600 hours experience as a Boeing 727 Flight Engineer.

 Investigation

 The National Transportation Safety Board (NTSB) led the accident investigation and released its final report on August 13, 1975.

-Investigators found that the flightcrew had not activated the pitot head heaters and the pitot tubes had become blocked with ice which caused the crew to receive incorrect airspeed readings.
-The crew, believing the readings were true, pulled back on the control column and raised the nose, which caused the aircraft to stall.
+Investigators found that the flight crew had not activated the pitot head heaters and the pitot tubes had become blocked with ice which caused the crew to receive incorrect airspeed readings.
+Believing the readings were true, the crew pulled back on the control column and raised the nose, which caused the aircraft to stall.

 From the NTSB report's abstract: